 Adopting and maintaining a fair vehicle allowance

 In summary, a fair vehicle allowance covers the vehicle costs incurred by employees who drive a personal vehicle for work.
 A fair allowance amount is calculated after taxes – or, even better, is paid tax-free.
 A fair allowance amount is also calculated based on current vehicle costs in each location where employees work.
-Finally, a fair allowance amount is calculated with respect to differences in amounts of miles driven by employees.
+Finally, a fair allowance amount is calculated for differences in miles employees drive.

-Because of these complicated factors, it is impossible to make a blanket statement that X amount is a fair vehicle allowance amount.
-This is why many organizations partner with a vendor to use vehicle expense data for different locations to generate fair vehicle allowance rates.
-To learn more about vehicle allowance support services offered by mBurse, contact us today.
-Or get started by comparing your current program to a sample FAVR program below.
+Because of these complicated factors, making a blanket statement that $X is a fair vehicle allowance amount is impossible.
+This is why many organizations partner with vendors to generate fair vehicle allowance rates using vehicle expense data for different locations.
+Contact us today to learn more about the vehicle allowance support services offered by mBurse.
+You can also start by comparing your current program to a sample FAVR program below.